top of page

 • Replacing symptom thresholds with pathophysiologic subtypes

-• “Major depressive disorder” → multiple biologically distinct subtypes
+• “Major depressive disorder” could evolve into multiple biologically distinct subtypes.

-• “Schizophrenia” → a spectrum of different neurodevelopmental or
+• “Schizophrenia” might be viewed as a spectrum of different neurodevelopmental or neurodegenerative diseases.

-• “Bipolar disorder” might survive intact due to a stronger biological signal
+• “Bipolar disorder” might survive intact due to a stronger biological signal, aligning with Emil Kraepelin’s longitudinal/course-based approach to diagnosis.

 • “Inflammatory-mediated depression”